 National Institute of Technology, Wakayama College

 A: Hello, everyone.
 In this information-oriented society, we girls are strongly influenced by the mass media.
 These media have impressed upon us the importance of “attracting men” as an element of “the ideal image of a woman.”
-In particular, we are encouraged to use to makeup to help find an ideal man.
+In particular, we are encouraged to use makeup to help find an ideal man.
 However, do women only wear makeup to look for Mr. Right?

 B: Today, we will show you other significant reasons and suggest some ideal makeup using the concepts of “real” and “fake.”
 First, we will talk about the three purposes of wearing makeup.
 Next, we will show you two kinds of makeup we designed to satisfy these three purposes.
 In the end, we will conclude this topic and refer to some future problems.